benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 15.md

 ## Congestion Control

-When there are too many retransmissions due
+When there are too many retransmissions due to packet drops